When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Mycle are a relatively new London-based e-bike company who focus on providing affordable electric bikes covering a range of uses, from their Cargo e-bike, through to step-through commuting and even fat tyre e-bikes.
+Mycle is a relatively new London-based e-bike company that focuses on providing affordable electric bikes covering a range of uses, from their Cargo e-bike to step-through commuting and even fat tyre e-bikes.

 Mycle Compact Specifications